Business routes of Interstate 75: Adel–Sparks business loop

-Interstate 75 Business (I-75 Bus.) existed between Adel and Sparks.
+Interstate 75 Business (I-75 Bus.) existed between Adel and Sparks, Georgia.
 It began at I-75 at what is today exit 37 (Old Quitman Road) and ran northeast to US 41, where it turned north.
 In Sparks, it turned west along Colquitt Street where it ended at what is today exit 41.

 Tifton business loop

-Interstate 75 Business (I-75 Bus.) in Tifton travels between exits 59 and 64.
+Interstate 75 Business (I-75 Bus.) in Tifton, Georgia, travels between exits 59 and 64.
 It is only signed on I-75, with no mention on the exit ramps or on any of its constituent highways.
 The route begins at the Southwell Boulevard interchange and travels to the east-northeast for two blocks to an intersection with US 41/SR 7.
 There, it turns left onto those highways.
 From there, they head on a curving route just west of Henry Tift Myers Airport south-southeast of Unionville, where SR 125 joins the concurrency.
 The four highways curve to the north-northwest.
 Just past Sycamore Street, they leave Unionville and enter Tifton.
 In downtown Tifton, they intersect US 82/US 319/SR 35/SR 520 (5th Street).
 Nearly two blocks after this intersection, they curve to the north-northeast.
 Northwest of Fulwood Park, SR 125 splits off to the east-southeast onto 12th Street, while I-75 Bus./US 41/SR 7 head to the west-northwest on the same street.
 At the intersection with the eastern terminus of Forrest Avenue, they curve back to the north-northwest.
 Just after an intersection with the western terminus of 22nd Street, they curve back to the north-northeast.
 I-75 Bus. ends at exit 64 on I-75, while US 41/SR 7 continue in a northerly direction.
 The portion of I-75 Bus. that is concurrent with US 41/SR 7 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.